arunbaby0/arunbaby.com/_ai_agents/0005-memory-architectures.md

 ## 1. Introduction: The Amnesia Problem

 LLMs are fundamentally **stateless**.
-If you send a request to GPT-4, it processes it and immediately "forgets" it.
-The only state that exists is the **Context Window** you verify pass in with every call.
+If you send a request to standard GPT-4, it processes it and immediately "forgets" it.
+The only state that exists is the **Context Window** you physically pass in with every call.

-For a chatbot, this is fine.
+For a chatbot session, this is manageable.
 You pass the chat history `[(User, "Hi"), (Bot, "Hi")]` in every turn.
-But for an **Autonomous Agent** running for days or weeks, handling thousands of steps, this breaks down.
+But for an **Autonomous Agent** running for days, handling thousands of steps, this breaks down.
-*   **Cost:** Passing 128k tokens per step is prohibitively expensive ($10/hour).
+1.  **Cost:** Passing 128k tokens per step is prohibitively expensive.
-*   **Capacity:** Even 1M tokens isn't enough for a whole lifetime of experiences.
+2.  **Capacity:** Even 1M tokens isn't enough for a whole lifetime of experiences.
-*   **Focus:** "Context Sets".
+3.  **Focus:** "Context Stuffing" reduces intelligence.
 If you feed the model too much noise (irrelevant history), it hallucinates or gets distracted.

 To build true agency, we need to engineer a **Memory Hierarchy** similar to the human brain, managing the flow of information from short-term perception to long-term storage.